 Sakya Heritage Society, Buddha Ashram, was founded by H.H.
 Dagchen Jigdal Sakya and H.E.
 Jamyang D. Sakya with the vision of preserving Tibetan Buddhism and Tibetan culture and the Sakya Lineage.
 Building a Sakya Monastery in India and practicing pure, authentic teachings in the same way that it has been done for generations is a goal very, very meaningful to His Holiness.
 Also close to His heart is preserving the Tibetan traditions and promoting the Ri-me tradition of non-sectarian teachings to be of benefit to all practitioners.
-His Holiness is the oldest living non-sectarian master in addition to being head of the Sakya-Khon Lineage that has travelled the blood line back to the beginnings.
-Please read the “Dharma Lineage” section for some fascinating and inspiring accounts of the spiritual accomplishments in this precious lineage.
+Please read the “Dharma Lineage” section for some fascinating and inspiring accounts of the spiritual accomplishments of His Holiness and his precious lineage.

 The main purpose for the property in Jaigon is to be the location for a Sakya Monastery and spiritual centre and a seat for the precious Sakya Lineage.
 The Sakya Education Centre in New Delhi is the current home for the monks while Jaigon is developed.
 When a centre and monastery is established, the pure, authentic Lineage and teachings can continue to be preserved for future generations.
 With a place for the authentic Dharma to be practiced as the ground, many other beneficial activities can fluourish.
 When we have a place for gathering together, practicing the authentic path with our authentic spiritual teachers, we can then begin to benefit so many others from a pure ground.
 We want the centre to help seat and preserve the Lineage and pure teachings, but also embrace Ri-me (non-sectarian) tradition.
 H.H.
 Sakya Rinpoche is now the oldest living lineage holder of the Ri-me tradition so the practice of Ri-me is also very close to Rinpoche’s heart.
 He envisions inviting many authentic teachers from all traditions, like H.H. the Dalai Lama, to come and teach.
 We also want to preserve the precious Tibetan culture and customs for the current and future generations as well as being of benefit for the local population who are so kind to us.